o3de/3p-package-source/package-system/AWSGameLiftServerSDK/README.md

 ```

 ## FAQ
+* For windows build, as dependent boost version is old and not well compatible with Visual Studio 2019, feel free to switch to `Visual Studio 15 2017` if necessary
+  (Refer to function `configure_sdk_project` in `build_package_image.py` script)
 * For windows build, if you get error message `The specified path, file name, or both are too long.
 The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters`
   Please move `3p-package-source` directory out of nested directories and retry.